tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * Decentralized crypto exchange - Using the blockchain as a backend to support a crypto-trading exchange.

-* Tokenizing assets - Representing things from the US Dollar, Gold, Securities, to unique video game assets an on the blockchain.
+* Tokenizing assets - Representing things from Dollars, Gold, Securities, to unique video game assets an on the blockchain.

 Answer any questions before moving on.